coderefinery/handsonscicomp/source/about.rst

 If you have questions about Hands-on SciComp in general, see `CodeRefinery zulipchat <https://coderefinery.github.io/manuals/chat/>`__.

-If you are taking the course for credits and have questions, join `AaltoSciComp courses <https://aaltoscicompcourses.slack.com>`__ workspace.

 You can also contact us via **scip@aalto.fi**